 What if I am due a refund?
 If for some reason, you think there is an overpayment, please call the Sheriff's Office.
 We may need you to provide documentation before a refund can be processed.

 How do I make a payment?
 There are two convenient methods of paying your property tax bill.
 By mailing your tax bill to Robertson County Sheriff's Office, P.O.
 Box 365, Mt.
-Olivet, Ky 41064; or in person at 26 Court Street, Mt.
+Olivet, Ky 41064; or in person at 64 Deming Way, Mt.
 Olivet, Ky 41064.

 When is my payment due?
 There is a schedule at the bottom right of your tax bill, showing the amount that is due, depending on the date your payment is received.
 As you can see, if your payment is received in the Sheriff's Office by the earliest date shown, you will receive a 2 percent discount.
 Please note that the later you wait to pay, the higher the amount due.

 How do I pay my bill?
-You may pay your bill by check, money order, credit card or by cash if paying in person.
+You may pay your bill by check, money order, or by cash if paying in person.
 Make your check or money order payable to Robertson County Sheriff's Office.
 Include the Bill number (shown on your bill) on your check or money order.
-There is a 2.5% fee to use your credit card to pay your taxes.

 To whom do I pay delinquent taxes for prior tax years?
 Please contact the Robertson County Clerk at 606-724-5212 to request a payoff amount for delinquent real property tax bills or the Robertson County Attorney's Office at 606-724-5322 to request a payoff amount for delinquent tangible and intangible tax bills.